ST10355049-Knipe/PROG7311_POE/README.md

 # Agri-Energy Connect Platform - Prototype Web Application (PROG7311_POE)

-## 1. Indroduction
+## 1. Introduction

 Welcome to the Agri-Energy Connect platform prototype.
-This web application serves as a function model that demonstrates core interactions between farmers and Agri-Energy employees.
-The platforms aim is to facilitate managing agriculutral products that are offered by farmers.
+This web application serves as a functional model that demonstrates core interactions between farmers and Agri-Energy employees.
+The platform's aim is to facilitate managing agricultural products that are offered by farmers.

 This prototype is built using:
 - **Framework:** ASP.NET Core MVC (.NET 8)
 - **Language:** C#
 - **Database:** SQLite (via Entity Framework Core)
 - **Authentication:** ASP.NET Core Identity
-- **Primary Development Enviroment:** Visual Studio 2022 Community
+- **Primary Development Environment:** Visual Studio 2022 Community

 ## 2. Features Implemented

 The prototype implements the following core functionalities:

 **Common Features:**
 - Secure user login and role-based access control.
-- Data persistence in a relational database with pre-populated sample data for demonstration
+- Data persistence in a relational database with pre-populated sample data for demonstration.

 **Farmer Role Features:**
 - **Product Management:**
   - Farmers can add new products to their profile and specify details like product name, category and production date.
   - Farmers can view a list of all products they have personally added.